zetzit/zz/README.md

     *foo = 0 // compile error
 ```

-Coincidentally this is roughly equivalent to Rust, so rust devs should feel right at home.
+Coincidentally this is roughly equivalent to Rust, so Rust devs should feel right at home.
 Even if not, you will quickly learn how pointer tags works by following the compiler errors.

 #### fntype